JDeep1234/Smart-ocr-solution/README.md

-# Product & Freshness Analyzer
+# Smart Vision Technology for Product Quality Control Using AI and OCR & Freshness Analyzer

 A modern web application that helps users analyze product information and fruit freshness using AI-powered image recognition.